 Sazon is an incredible spice blend.
-However, if you don’t have any in the pantry, you can make your own mix, perhaps not an identical mixture, but if you have cumin, garlic powder, and dried oregano, you can get close.
+However, if you don’t have any in the pantry, you can make your mix, perhaps not identical.
+However, you can get close with cumin, garlic powder, and dried oregano.
 Sazon also has achiote; if you don’t, that’s ok.

 Oxtail can be purchased at a local supermarket, butcher, or directly from a farm that raises pastured cows.
 Oxtail from the butcher or a local farm is well worth the investment.
 I occasionally buy from a farm that will ship directly to our doorstep.

 You can make the oxtail stew recipe with a combination of beef broth and water or all water or all beef broth.
 For example, I cooked the rabo encendido with beef broth and water in this recipe.

 The oxtail is incredible for making broths because of its high collagen content and bone marrow, so cooking with water instead of broth works.

 I prefer a less starchy potato for this recipe because it holds its texture.
 Yellow potatoes are starchier than Yukon gold potatoes.
 Yukon gold potatoes are waxier and perfect for stews and roasts.

 If you prefer a starchy potato, similar to a potato used for mashed potatoes, then a yellow or russet potato would be ideal!